 People with certain conditions should not take frovatriptan; these include people with:

-A life-threatening condition called serotonin syndrome can happen when triptans, such as frovatriptan, and medicines used to treat depression
+A life-threatening condition called serotonin syndrome can happen when triptans, such as frovatriptan, and medications used to treat depression

-called selective serotonin reuptake inhibitors (SSRIs) are used together.
-If you are taking SSRIs, make sure you let your physician know.
+, called selective serotonin reuptake inhibitors (SSRIs), are used together.
+If you are taking SSRIs, make sure you let your doctor know.